 If your glasses came out of the dishwasher cloudy or looking scratched, you need to determine what type of damage the machine caused.
-If your glasses truly have scratches, you probably cannot fix them, but you may be able to reverse cloudiness caused by other problems.
+Genuinely scratched glasses can't be repaired as such, but you may be able to reverse cloudiness caused by other problems.
 Learning how to prevent the problem in the future will keep your glassware crystal clear.

-Sometimes, a white film you perceive as scratches on your glasses actually comes from hard-water deposits settling on them in the dishwasher.
-The damage happens slowly, over time, with repeated dishwasher cycles and also likely appears on your silverware.
+Sometimes, the white film that appears to be etching or scratches on your glassware actually comes from hard-water deposits settling on them in the dishwasher.
+As with etching the damage happens slowly over time, with repeated dishwasher cycles, and also likely appears on your silverware.
 Suspect this film as the culprit if you live in an area with hard water, especially if the water inside the machine does not reach at least 140 degrees Fahrenheit.

 Since 1988, Mary Thomsen has been working on the "Valders Journal," a Wisconsin weekly newspaper.
 Thomsen has won several awards from the Wisconsin Newspaper Association.
 She studied print journalism at the University of Wisconsin-Eau Claire.